The internet gave me brain tingles (a brief history of ASMR)

 ‘The internet gave me brain tingles and other stories about satisfaction - a brief history of ASMR’ is an exploratory essay into the online world of ASMR (Autonomous Sensory Meridian Response) by artist Courtney Askey.
-The essay examines the effect of ASMR and our relationship to the ASMRtists sharing it with us.
+The essay examines the effect of ASMR and our relationship with the ASMRtists sharing it with us.
 Bridging the gap between the physical and the cyber landscape it inhabits, ASMR is the human interaction we are seeking in today's world.
-Courtney Askey is a cross-disciplinary artist, filmmaker, curator and musician based in Leicester.
-Her work explores internet culture, technology, identity and the self.
-This book is part of a corresponding video installation.

 “In a time where explorations of ASMR are largely split between lo-tec YouTube videos recorded by teenagers, and jargon-filed neuroscientific academic papers, Courtney Askey’s 'The Internet gave me brain tingles' provides a much needed bridge between the two.
 By both attending to the individual experience of ASMR, and providing insight into its place in society, Askey has created a book which is both informative and enjoyable; as much a work of art as an academic study.”

 Edition 2 coming soon